 - legal representation of children in private family law

 - advocacy to adults in-inpatient mental health settings.

 Advocacy for adults

-Our adult advocacy services are being carried out by POWhER from 1 October 2019.
-Our former provider Getting Heard will no longer deliver the service.
+POWhER carries out our adult advocacy services.
 Find out more about the service and how to get support from an advocate on the Oxfordshire Advocacy Hub website.

-We need to enable you to be fully involved in planning your support and care and to make sure that you can get the information and advice you need.
+We need to enable you to be fully involved in planning your support and care and to ensure you get the information and advice you need.

-If you have no one else to help you with this such as a family member or friend, then one of the ways we may be able do this is by arranging for an independent advocate to get in touch with you.
+If you have no one else to help you with this, such as a family member or friend, then we may be able to do this by arranging for an independent advocate to get in touch with you.

-An independent advocate is a person who will assist you to understand information, express your needs and wishes, secure your rights, represent your interests and enable you to be fully involved in any of the following processes:
+An independent advocate is a person who will assist you in understanding information, expressing your needs and wishes, securing your rights, representing your interests and enabling you to be fully involved in any of the following processes:

 - a needs assessment